ruandersMSFT/Compliance/compliance/regulatory/offering-CCSL-IRAP-Australia.md

 **To whom does the IRAP apply?**

 IRAP applies to all Australian federal, state, and local government agencies that use cloud services.
-New Zealand government agencies require compliance with a standard very similar to the Australian Government ISM, so they may also use the IRAP assessments.
+New Zealand government agencies require compliance with a standard similar to the Australian Government ISM, so they may also use the IRAP assessments.

 **Can I use Microsoft's compliance in my organization's risk assessment and approval process?**